GRay525/VoxAI-Studio-2.5/README.md

 It runs on your machine.
 Audio does not get sent anywhere.

-This is not an official Bilibili / Index Team product.
-Do not drop IndexTTS-2 weights into this folder — the files and inference code are different.

 ## What it does

 Give it a short reference clip and some text.
 It speaks that text in that voice.